stain/owlview/README.md

  * Ontology metadata
  * Options - read from OWL?
  * Content-negotation and download button for different formats (RDF/XML, Turtle, JSON-LD, etc)
+ * Indentation of HTML source?
+ * Option to not publically list an ontology loaded from URI
+ * "Follow your nose"-loading of undefined annotation properties and superclasses
+ * Loading directly from an ontology term, e.g. http://owl.s11.no/view/term/http://purl.org/pav/createdOn

 ## Live example

 There should be an instance of owlview running at http://owl.s11.no/view/ - contact [@soilandreyes](http://twitter.com/soilandreyes) or create a